bahim22/work/Docs2/AplusDoc.md

 8. `Optical media`
 9. `USB`
    1. universal serial bus 1.1 cocmes in 1.5 MB/s and 12 Mbps; USB 2..0 runs at 480 Mbps
+   2. form factors: micro, USB-C, mini
-   2. USB 3.0 runs at 5 Gbps; USB 3.1 at 10 Gbps
+   3. USB 3.0 runs at 5 Gbps; USB 3.1 at 10 Gbps
-   3. USB ver. often use coors to show v.
+   4. USB ver. often use coors to show v.
-   4. USB connectors come in many types:
+   5. USB connectors come in many types:
       1. Type-A, B, C, standard, mini, micro
-   5. all USB devices connect to USB controllers built into the otherboard of the system; the USB controller is in charge of all connect USB devices
+   6. all USB devices connect to USB controllers built into the otherboard of the system; the USB controller is in charge of all connect USB devices
-   6. this creates n upstream/downstream concept
+   7. this creates n upstream/downstream concept
-   7. USB-A connectors connect downstream; B connectors connect upstream (with some exceptions)
+   8. USB-A connectors connect downstream; B connectors connect upstream (with some exceptions)
-   8. must have a device driver; OS's come w/ thousands of built-in device drivers; may need to manually download from internet
+   9. must have a device driver; OS's come w/ thousands of built-in device drivers; may need to manually download from internet
 10. `Thunder and Lightning`
     1. general purpose I/O port that runs at 10 Gbs up to 40 Gbps
     2. uses a mini DisplayPort or USB C connector